oJumpy/Black-Ops-3-Zombies-Info/README.md

 ### - What to do?
 The best way to play Nacht is:
-- **Avoid picking up Nukes, Instakills, and Death Machines:**, since these leak variables, which contributes to the Box Error.
-[Nuke, Instakill, and Death Machine Leaks](#nuke-instakill-and-death-machine-leaks)
 - **Never nade swap, nade cancel, or throw unnecessary equipment (nades/monkeys):**, these will also contribtes to the Box Error.
 Stealing your box hits left.
 - **Avoid taking downs:**, just downing will leak variables, contributing to the Box Error.
 - Do the 2 Easter Eggs: